-An evaluation of our approach has been performed using the RDF Semantic Graph feature of Oracle Spatial and Graph, a range of test data including both benchmark and realistic ontologies, and a variety of synthetic and realistic queries.
+An evaluation of our approach has been performed using Oracle's RDF Semantic Graph, a range of test data including both benchmark and realistic ontologies, and a variety of synthetic and realistic queries.
 The evaluation suggests that the gap between the lower and upper bounds is typically small, indeed often empty, and that the upper bound is usually tight (i.e., it coincides with the exact answers).
 Moreover, although computing the upper bound increased the cost of materialising the data set, it is still feasible for large scale data sets, and much more efficient than the computation of exact answers using an OWL 2 reasoner; indeed we believe that this is the first time that exact answers have been computed over data sets of this size and w.r.t. an ontology outside any of the OWL 2 profiles.